zachbush96/GCode-Phone-Testing/README.md

 - Address cameras based on a selection instead of a hard coded value [✅
     - Camers are addressed via the CNCMachine class (example cnc.camera)
     ]
-- Error handling for camera failure (*USUALLY CAUSED BY CAMERA BEING OPEN IN ANOTHER PROGRAM*) []
+- Error handling for camera failure (*USUALLY CAUSED BY CAMERA BEING OPEN IN ANOTHER PROGRAM*) [✅]
 - The images folder contain the machine name folder - but it should also create a folder for the device.
 (Folder name an IMEI?) []
 - I think the CNCMachine object should also hold the Serial Connection object []
 - This will eventually need to send the test results to our API []
 - Try to have as much processing done off the main thread as possible []
+    - Image analysis
+    - Audio analysis
+    - API calls
-- Make the list of possible tests dynamic, so that if a new test is added, it will be added to a single list []
+- Make the list of possible tests dynamic, so that if a new test is added, it will be added to a single list [✅]
     - Currently new tests need to be added to the Menu.py(line50) and ObjectBasedGCode.py(line615)
 - Can the movements be speed up and still be accurate?, optimize movement routes?, optimize test order? []
 - Set sleep to a single variable and use that variable for all sleeps []